 - house dust mites

-- pet allergens, from cats and dogs
+- pet allergens, from the hairs of cats and dogs

 Some pollen can get in from outside during the summer and may cause a problem for anyone with hay fever.